fernangon/Colored_Checkboxs/README.md

-This is a example of 3 colored checkboxs.
+This is a example of 3 colored and animated checkboxs.

 Use it for free in your web site.